Six of Cups

 Final Words

-The Six of cups represents the past and the sense of childhood safety, innocence and memories of growing up.
-Depending on the context, this can act as a reminder of who you are but it can also be a warning that the old ways only get you so far and nostalgia can be a trap that prevents you moving forward in the present.
+The Six of cups represents the past and the sense of childhood safety, innocence, and memories of growing up.
+Depending on the context, this can act as a reminder of who you are.
+It can also be a warning that the old ways only get you so far, and nostalgia can be a trap that prevents you moving forward in the present.